Virginia Commonwealth University: Rowdy Rams

 The Rowdy Rams is a student-run athletic support organization that focuses on VCU men's basketball, while also attending and supporting the university's 16 other varsity teams.
 The group began during the 2002–2003 basketball season when a group of VCU Pep Band members and other students began coordinating cheers together and taking road trips to away games.
 The following year, the Rowdy Rams procured funding from the SGA and sponsorship from VCU's Athletic Department, solidifying themselves as an official organization.
 In May 2013, The Rowdy Rams won the annual Naismith Student Section of the Year award, which awards the most passionate student section in college basketball.

 Notable alumni

-VCU's Alumni are distinguished in various fields, notably interdisciplinary ones.
-Patch Adams is a medical doctor, author, activist, and clown; Christopher Poole is an internet entrepreneur and founder of 4chan, which revolutionized internet communication; David Baldacci is a best-selling author and speaker; William Gifford is the CEO for Altria, the largest producer of tobacco products in the United States and partial owners of Juul.
-VCU alumni include many renowned artists and musicians, including Lamb of God, GWAR, Sam Beam, Lucy Dacus and Will Toledo.
+VCU alumni include: Patch Adams is a medical doctor, author, activist, and clown; Christopher Poole is an internet entrepreneur and founder of 4chan, which revolutionized internet communication; David Baldacci is a best-selling author and speaker; William Gifford is the CEO for Altria, the largest producer of tobacco products in the United States and partial owners of Juul.
+VCU alumni include artists and musicians, including Lamb of God, Gwar, Sam Beam, Lucy Dacus and Will Toledo.